 Conservation status: This species is listed as endangered in Queensland (Nature Conservation Act 1992) and Vulnerable nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a critical priority under the department's Back on Track species prioritisation framework.

 Among the hot, dry grasslands of western Queensland, the greater bilby lives far from the public interest surrounding its conservation.
 As one of Queensland's 15 endangered mammals, the greater bilby is the subject of intense conservation efforts.
 This includes attempts to replace the Easter Bunny with the Easter Bilby in Australia, in an effort to make the public aware of this important animal's plight.

 The greater bilby is the size of a rabbit, and has a long-pointed nose, silky pale blue-grey fur with a tan belly, big ears and a crested black and white tail.
 They measure up to 55 cm in body length, and their tail can be up to 29 cm long.
 Males weigh 1-2.5 kg, while females are lighter and weigh 800 g-1.1 kg.

 Their large ears are not for decoration, as they provide sharp hearing.
 This feature, combined with a strong sense of smell, is important for the greater bilby when looking for food as the greater bilby can't see very well.
 Interestingly when they run, they keep their nose down and this contributes to their unusual gait.